 Gideon’s Bakehouse | The Landing

-Yet another Orlando institution, Gideon’s Bakehouse bakes up cookies which, clocking in at almost a half a pound, one can only describe as luxurious.
+Yet another Orlando institution, Gideon’s Bakehouse bakes up approximately half-pound cookies which one can only describe as luxurious.
 Buy one to share with a friend or enjoy it all by yourself over a few days or hours.
 Or, try one of their limited-availability cakes or Peanut Butter Iced Coffee.
 Lines here are long, but oh so worth it.

 Sprinkles | Town Center

 One thing’s for certain, there is no shortage of sweets at Disney Springs.
-Visit Sprinkles for a famous gourmet cupcake in an array of flavors.
+Visit Sprinkles for famous handcrafted cupcakes in an array of flavors.
 You can even grab one from the Cupcake ATM right outside.
 Like Erin McKenna’s Bakery, Sprinkles serves gluten-free cupcakes as well, though the majority aren’t wheat-free.

 Vivoli il Gelato | The Landing